holgerbrandl/kalasim/docs/userguide/docs/examples/gas_station.md

 Covers:

-*Resources: Resource
 * [Depletable Resources](../resource.md#)
-* Process Interaction, particular [waiting](../component.md#wait) for other processes
+* Process Interaction, in particular [waiting](../component.md#wait) for other processes

-The gas station has a limited number of fuel pumps and a fuel tank that is shared between the fuel pumps.
-The gas station is thus modeled as Resource.
-The shared fuel tank is modeled with a Container.
+The gas station has a limited number of fuel pumps, and a fuel tank that is shared between the fuel pumps.
+The gas station is thus modeled as `Resource`.
+The shared fuel tank is modeled with a `DepletableResource`.

 Vehicles arriving at the gas station first request a fuel pump from the station.
 Once they acquire one, they try to take the desired amount of fuel from the fuel pump.
 They leave when they are done.

-The gas stations fuel level is reqularly monitored by gas station control.
+The gas stations fuel level is regularly monitored by gas station control.
 When the level drops below a certain threshold, a tank truck is called to refuel the gas station itself.

 ```kotlin
 //{!GasStation.kt!}